Jonathan D. Gray: Other philanthropy

 In November 2016, The New York Times reported on a $10 million donation from the Grays to finance a pilot program that creates college savings accounts for thousands of New York City public school kindergartners.
 Gray serves on the board of The Trinity School, as well as on the board of Harlem Village Academies, a group of charter schools in New York City.
 Gray recently donated $10 million to purchase a building in northern Manhattan which will serve as the organization's second elementary school.
-In 2019, the Gray’s announced a $10 million gift to support first-generation, low-income students attending the University of Pennsylvania.
+In 2019, the Gray's announced a $10 million gift to support first-generation, low-income students attending the University of Pennsylvania.
 In 2021 the Gray Foundation contributed $15 million to a program that opens a college savings account with $100 for every child enrolled in New York City public kindergartens.
+In May 2025, it was announced that the Gray Foundation will donate $125 million dollars to the Faculty of Medical and Health Sciences at the Tel Aviv University, which will be renamed the Gray Faculty of Medical and Health Sciences.

 Personal life

 In 1995, Gray married Mindy Basser at Temple Beth Zion Israel in Philadelphia; the ceremony was officiated by Rabbi Ira F. Stone.
 He lives in Manhattan with his wife and their four daughters.
 In August 2013, Bloomberg estimated his net worth at just over $1.0 billion due to his owning 40.6 million Blackstone shares valued at $913 million combined with over $120 million in bonuses and salary.

-In 2016, Gray was named to Vanity Fair's "New Establishment" list.